Archive for the 'artefaux' Category

 “It is,” Zvia agreed, collecting their empty plates from the table.
 Her brown eyes were fixed on a point somewhere in the desert above the camp, and she was still frowning.
 “Recently, at least.
 Anyway, Amit will find him.
 Or he’ll just show up.
 He always does.
 No reason to be worried.”

 The professor was not worried.
-Like a spotted leopard, the wayward Dario seemed to be able to disappear effortlessly against any background and reappear again just as smoothly, no doubt promptly at mealtime.
+Like a spotted leopard or a wilful djinn, the wayward Dario seemed to be able to disappear effortlessly against any background and reappear again just as smoothly, no doubt promptly at mealtime.
 But, assessing the young woman’s knit brows astutely, Wayfarer knew that Zvia — who didn’t strike her as the worrying type — intended the reassuring words for herself, and that was far more interesting.

 …to be continued